 The Ernest Cook Trust is a leading education funder.

-It provides grants to charities, state schools and not for profit organisations who encourage young people to take an interest in the countryside, the environment, the arts or raising levels of literacy and numeracy.
+It provides grants to charities, state schools and not for profit organisations who encourage young people to take an interest in the countryside and the environment.

 All applications should be made in writing with a description of the project, specifying its educational elements and details of how the money will be spent.